 What’s the Highest Court in The Land?
 It’s a hidden basketball court, which you will find atop the US Supreme Court.
 Pun or not, it’s still pretty amazing!

 It’s thought that around 10% of all the people ever born to live on Earth are around right now.
 That’s pretty amazing, given how long we’ve been around as a species!

 Coconuts are seriously deadly – to the extent that around 150 people die in coconut-related accidents each year.

 If you ever thought that lightning was a guaranteed killer if it strikes you – you might be pleasantly surprised.
 That’s because 90% of strike victims go on to live full lives!
 We wouldn’t recommend setting yourself up as a makeshift lightning rod just in case, however!

 It’s thought that around 25% of all prisoners on the planet are jailed in the US.

-Clouds might look light and fluffy, but ‘light’ doesn’t really come into it – in fact, a cloud could weigh as much as a million pounds in one go!
+Clouds might look light and fluffy, but ‘light’ doesn’t come into it – in fact, a cloud could weigh as much as a million pounds in one go!

 Oranges never used to be orange in color at all.
-In fact, the very first orange fruits were greenish in color, and some that grow across the hotter countries of the world still are.
-This is all to do with whether or not the oranges you are pick are hybrids or not!
+The very first orange fruits were greenish, and some that grow across the hotter countries of the world still are.
+This is all to do with whether or not the oranges you pick are hybrids or not!

 Kleenex tissues had a very different purpose when they were first designed and produced.
 They were used as cushioning and filtering for gas masks during the First World War.
 As the gas mask itself evolved, Kleenex tissues later took on the alternative purpose you know them for today.

 Not got a toaster to hand, but plenty of slices of bread?
 We’d not advocate heading into a lightning storm at any cost, but it’s thought that a bolt of lightning will instantly toast more than 100,000 slices of bread at any one time.
 That’s a lot of toasty power in one strike!